noureldinalaa/noureldinalaa.github.io/_pages/about.md

 - Using ROS (Robotic operating system) to receive the current pose of the KUKA arm  and the VR controller to calculate the twist command.
 - Using OROCOS components to control KUKA in real time.

-## Udacity deep learning nanodegree projects
+## Udacity's deep learning nanodegree projects

 ### Face generation[[github]](https://github.com/noureldinalaa/Face_Generation)